 9) Practice proactivity and reactivity

 The distinction between proactive and reactive PR is similar to the distinction between offensive and defensive plays in football.
 When it’s time to go offensive, take a proactive approach, looking for opportunities to maintain and gain public favor.
-Reactive PR is used when a player or team is on the defensive, responding to any positive or negative media perceptions.
-And focusing on repairing and enhancing a player’s or team’s reputation.
+Reactive PR is used when a player or team is on the defense.
+This involves responding to any positive or negative media perceptions and focusing on repairing and enhancing a player’s or team’s reputation.

 10) Compile and analyze statistics